 Some of the personal JavaScript projects qualify as resume items.

 Project Bob.
 Bob is a little guy with a big world to overcome.
-Right now he's about 9 years old (the game - not Bob).
+This game was written in 1998.

 Mahjong matching game.
 The graphics aren't great - but the gameplay is the same.
-This game was written about 9 years ago when Netscape Navigator 4 had layers and Internet Explorer had moveable div's.
+This game was written about in 1998 when Netscape Navigator 4 had layers and Internet Explorer had moveable div's.
 It now uses standard absolute positioning.

 HTML canvas based screen saver (well actually just the canvas).